 The Hodgson Scholarships owe their origin to the Will of Elizabeth Hodgson, widow of the Liverpool Solicitor Joseph Hodgson, who expressed a wish to advance the education and training of lawyers who might work for the benefit of Merseyside.
 The Trustees wish Hodgson Law Scholars to benefit from education in Liverpool with a view to encouraging the intellectual growth of promising law students and the nurturing of close links with the City of Liverpool and the Liverpool City Region.

 Other funding opportunities at Liverpool Law School, beyond those offered through the AHRC/ESRC schemes, also exist.
-Many of these are restricted to applicants from a country, geographical area, or sex, while others may have a specific objective in mind.
+Many of these are restricted to applicants from a country or geographical area, while others may have a specific objective in mind.

 For example, we have had students funded from a variety of sources including self-funded, government sponsorship, the Commonwealth Scholarship Commission (split-site PhDs) and via competitive Research Council studentships (see above).
-The University of Liverpool has several competitive Scholarship opportunities to fund postgraduate PhD research, including the Duncan Norman Scholarship (funding open applications), Sir Joseph Rotblat Alumni Scholarship (funding returning University of Liverpool Alumni), and the John Lennon Memorial Scholarship (funding students from Merseyside).
+The University of Liverpool has several competitive Scholarship opportunities to fund postgraduate PhD research, including the Duncan Norman Scholarship (funding open applications) and the John Lennon Memorial Scholarship (funding students from Merseyside).

-To search for the possible funding opportunities best suited to you, the University funding tool gives you access to a comprehensive summary of relevant funding opportunities, scholarships, bursaries and awards being offered by the University and external awarding bodies.
+To search for the possible funding opportunities best suited to you, visit the Universities PhD fees and funding page for a comprehensive summary of relevant funding opportunities, scholarships, bursaries and awards being offered by the University and external awarding bodies.